National Wildlife Photo Contest FAQ

 Technical difficulties uploading photos

-I am having trouble uploading my entries.
-The message indicates that my session has timed out.
-What shall I do?
+A message indicates that my session has timed out while I'm uploading photos.
+What should I do?

 Please try again.
 Many times this is the result of too many entrants uploading photos at the same time.
 This can occur in the final days of the contest.
 Do not wait until the final days to enter!
 If you continue to have problems, please contact us here or email email@example.com.